andrezeitz/muscle-gym-terminal-milestone-3/README.md

 ## Existing Features

 * Start menu
-  * Customer will be asked to

-  a number between 1 and 5.
+  * Customer will be asked to type a number between 1 and 5.

 There are validations to check firstly that the user only enter a number between 1 and 5.
 If they dont they will get a error message and be able to enter a correct number.